neumann-mlucas/fastapi-url-shortener/README.md

 Features that I was unable to do due to time constraints:

-- [ ] Docker: Some PROD setting deploy for the docker-compose (the app doesn't have access to the local network);
+- [ ] Docker: Missing some deploy setting for a PROD deploy in docker-compose (the app doesn't have access to the local network);
-- [ ] Docker: PostgreSQL master-slave replication configuration in docker-compose file;
+- [ ] Docker: PostgreSQL master-slave replication configuration in the docker-compose file;
 - [ ] Docker: Redis Replication;
 - [ ] Traefik: Load Balancer configuration to handle many users better;
 - [ ] Traefik: HTTPS support;
 - [ ] Traefik: Ban policies;
 - [ ] API: Authentication for internal routes of the short-url API;
-- [ ] API: Better short URL security (e.g. add salt, cipher);
+- [ ] API: Better short URL security (e.g., add salt, cipher);